Learn about actual and potential costs

 How many lawyers employed at your firm are qualified to work on my case?

-Do the lawyers assigned to my case have an adequate amount of knowledge to understand my needs?
+Do the lawyers assigned to my case have adequate knowledge to understand my needs?

 How do you stay on top of the latest news and developments that have an impact on this market?